 Chiba Food Recommendation 5: Pick Fresh Strawberries

 Chiba is well known in Japan for being a great place to go strawberry picking.
 That’s because there more than 100 strawberry farms in the prefecture.
+Japanese strawberries are in season winter.
 The strawberry picking season runs from January to May, and unlike Western countries, in Japan strawberries are also grown inside large greenhouses where they are picked as well as open fields.

 Chiba Food Recommendation 6: Try Traditional Soy Sauce